wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/syscheck.rst

 disk_quota
 """"""""""

-.. versionadded:: 3.14
+.. versionadded:: 4.0

 This option can be used to limit the size of the ``queue/diff/local`` folder where Wazuh stores the compressed files used to perform the diff operation when ``report_changes`` is enabled.
-After reaching this size, alerts will not show the diff information until the size is smaller than the configured limit again.
+After reaching this size, alerts will not show the diff information until the size is smaller than the configured limit.

 **enabled**

-.. versionadded:: 3.14
+.. versionadded:: 4.0

 Specifies whether there will be a disk quota limit or not.